zackmdavis/Glitteral/README.md

 # by a dash and an indented block (three spaces per indentation),
 # whereas function calls are traditional s-expressions.
 (Thanks to
 # Rory O'Kane for syntax suggestions.)
+#
+# Someday in the distant future, we can imagine supporting macros, and
+# having them use the indented-block syntax.

 # named function definitions
 :=λ name argument-container → return_type_specifier